-- 1. These contaminants are listed whether detected or non-detect (ND) because these are incident specific.
-All other contaminants are only listed if detected. - 2.
-The DOH uses multiple criteria to assess the safety of the drinking water including maximum contaminant levels (MCLs), previously established environmental action levels (EALs) and incident specific parameters (ISPs). - 3.
-These numbers are the minimum and maximum values from all the sample test results with a detectable contaminant.
+1. These contaminants are listed whether detected or non-detect (ND) because these are incident specific.
+All other contaminants are only listed if detected.

+2. The DOH uses multiple criteria to assess the safety of the drinking water including maximum contaminant levels (MCLs), previously established environmental action levels (EALs) and incident specific parameters (ISPs).

+3. These numbers are the minimum and maximum values from all the sample test results.
+The average (or mathematical mean) includes all sample test results with a detectable contaminant.
 An average is the sum of the results (excluding non-detects) divided by the total number results with detection only.
-Acronyms and explanation of terms used in this table are presented on the following pages. - 4.
-For more information regarding Total Petroleum Hydrocarbons, refer to the FACT SHEET What Are Petroleum Hydrocarbons?, available online at: https://health.hawaii.gov/about/files/2021/12/21.12.16 What-Are-Petroleum-Hydrocarbons.pdf. - 5.
-Total Organic Carbon (TOC) test results report any constituent containing carbon, many of which are naturally occurring and some of which are naturally occurring and some of which may be man-made.
+Acronyms and explanation of terms used in this table are presented on the following pages.

+4. For more information regarding Total Petroleum Hydrocarbons, refer to the FACT SHEET What Are Petroleum Hydrocarbons?, available online at: https://health.hawaii.gov/about/files/2021/12/21.12.16 What-Are-Petroleum-Hydrocarbons.pdf.

+5. Total Organic Carbon (TOC) test results report any constituent containing carbon, many of which are naturally occurring and some of which may be man-made.
 The DOH selected a TOC project screening level of 2,000 ppb under Stage 4.
 Each exceedance was investigated by reviewing the associated water quality data (e.g., BTEX results, TPH) and the IDWST determined that all TOC exceedances were inconclusive in association with petroleum hydrocarbons.
-Under the Drinking Water Long Term Monitoring Plan (under review during the LTM Month 2 report for Zone H2), DOH revised the TOC screening level to 4,000 ppb (previously - 6.
-Parts per billion (ppb) refers to the amount (or concentration) of a contaminant in the water. - 7.
-Cells highlighted in green indicate the water sample results were below DOH Screening Levels. - 8.
-On January 30 and February 25, 2022, DOH revised the LTM requirements to include the analysis of free chlorine.
-Chlorine is typically used as an additive to drinking water for disinfection purposes.
+Under review during the LTM Month 3 report for Zone H2), DOH revised the TOC screening level to 4,000 ppb (previously 2,000 ppb).

+6. Parts per billion (ppb) refers to the amount (or concentration) of a contaminant in the water.

+7. Cells highlighted in green indicate the water sample results were below DOH Screening Levels.